Secured vs Unsecured Credit Cards

-A healthy credit score means you’re more likely to be approved for loan, and has an added benefit of boosting your chances of securing an interest rate that doesn’t make you want to throw into the towel financially.
+A healthy credit score means you’re more likely to have approval for a loan, and has an added benefit of boosting your chances of securing an interest rate that doesn’t make you want to throw into the towel financially.

 If you’ve never had a credit card or any type of loan in your name, you’re considered high-risk because you have a credit score of 0.

 Here’s a quick overview: credit scores generally fall within a range between 300-850.
 For most adults, their score weighs in between 600 and 750.
-A score of 700 or above is considered good.
+A score of 700 or above is what most would call good.
 Score 800 and up, and you’ve earned a gold star and the status of excellent.